Tia - Designing an AI powered chat to find top candidates for high volume hiring

 Learnings and reflection

-Furthermore, understanding what customers might ask are hard to test and assume as there is no linear flow in a non-deterministic chat.
-Feedback becomes essential as it can reveal how they would naturally talk to AI.
+Understanding what customers might ask are hard to test and assume as there is no linear flow in a non-deterministic chat.
+Feedback that emerges from real conversations becomes essential as it can reveal how they would naturally talk to AI.